Kotlin/KEEP/proposals/enum-entries.md

 ## Timeline

 The feature is going to be available as experimental starting from Kotlin 1.8.0 and as stable starting from Kotlin 1.9.0.
+The corresponding language feature can be enabled with the `-XXLanguage:+EnumEntries` compiler argument in Kotlin 1.8.0.